ogorton/ogorton.github.io/index.md

 ## Summary

-My dissertation project is on the integrated shell-model and Hauser-Feshbach description of beta-delayed neutron emission.
+My dissertation is on the integrated shell-model and Hauser-Feshbach description of beta-delayed neutron emission.

-In my research, I use computational science to study nuclear structure and reactions.
+I use computational science to study nuclear structure and reactions.
 My work has touched on a number of topics in related fields such as the search for dark matter, nuclear data and evaluations, uncertainty quantification, and machine learning.
 All of my work involves scientific and high performance computing.

 ## Code